Commercial content | 18+ | T&C's Apply

 In 1990, the Wycombe Wanderers strip reverted back to the quartered design.
 This design has been part of the Wycombe Wanderers kit ever since.

-For the 2016/2017 season, the Wycombe Wanderers kit consisted of light blue and dark blue quartered shirts, worn with dark blue shorts and light blue and dark blue hooped socks.
+For the 2018/2019 season, the Wycombe Wanderers kit consisted of light blue and dark blue quartered shirts with the image of a swan adorning the front, worn with dark blue shorts and light blue and dark blue socks.

 The Wycombe Wanderers stadium is Adams Park.
 The club moved into this ground in 1990, after leaving Loakes Park, the home of Wycombe Wanderers for 95 years.

 The Wycombe Wanderers stadium layout features four main stands.
-These are the Beechdean Dairy Ice Cream Stand, or the North Stand; the Panache Stand, also known as the East Stand; the Frank Adams Stand, or the South Stand; or the Buckinghamshire New University Terrace, otherwise known as the West Stand.
+These are the Beechdean Dairy Ice Cream Stand, or the North Stand; the Lords Builders Merchants Stand, also known as the East Stand; the Frank Adams Stand, or the South Stand; and the BMI Healthcare Terrace, otherwise known as the West Stand.